Developing an innovative treatment for CIAS

 Current antipsychotic drugs address mainly the positive symptoms, but the negative symptoms and cognitive impairment still require suitable pharmacological approaches and are thus an unmet medical need.
 Around 75% of patients with schizophrenia suffer from Cognitive Impairment Associated with Schizophrenia (CIAS).

 Iproteos’ lead candidate is a first-in-class drug that addresses CIAS through a novel mechanism of action (MoA).
-The drug is currently ready to start Regulatory Preclinical Trials, after proving demonstrated activity and no toxicity.
+The drug is currently finishing Regulatory Preclinical Trials, after having demonstrated in vivo activity and no toxicity, and will enter into Phase I studies in 2019.

 The prolyl oligopeptidase inhibitor IPR19 ameliorates cognitive deficits in mouse models of schizophrenia (European Neuropsychopharmacology Journal, January 2017)